C Types¶

 This C Struct Identification replaces a limited

-mechanism to print a C struct
+mechanism to print a C struct and provides considerably

 more functionality.